-The term was first used by the lyrical poet Horace in his Ars Poetica.
-He describes Homer’s epics the Iliad and the Odyssey as not starting ab ovo (“from the egg”) but in medias res since both works skip past the history and outbreak of the Trojan War.
+Notable examples include Homer’s epics the Iliad and the Odyssey, which Horace describes as starting not ab ovo (“from the egg”) but in medias res since both skip past the history and outbreak of the Trojan War.
 This literary device is — taking some liberties with Horace’s words — the storytelling equivalent of the chicken coming before the egg.

 In this post, we’ll look at how in medias res can be used to tell a thrilling and captivating story, and how it has influenced the evolution of storytelling.

 There’s a common misconception that beginning in the middle of the ‘action’ stipulates car chases, explosions, and destruction, but it can be much more mundane than that.
 When you start in medias res, you trade detailed environment and character explanations for a more immediate effect: an in medias res scene shows rather than tells.
 Essentially, you’re tinkering with the common story structure, starting with something right in the middle of happening rather than the exposition.